 The park is open year-round but is typically inaccessible during winter.
-The NPS camparound and concession amenities are open at Brooks Camp and Brooks Lodge from June 1 through September 17.
-Backcountry activities are also best during this time though a few bears may be in the area at any time between late May and mid-October.
+The NPS campground and concession amenities are open at Brooks Camp and Brooks Lodge from June 1 through September 17.
+Backcountry activities are also best during this time.

+Prime bear viewing months at Brooks Camp are July and September, although a few bears may be in the area at any time between late May and mid-October.
 Extenuating circumstances may necessitate closure of any portion of Brooks Camp, including trails and bearviewing platforms for safety reasons without advance notice.